caroc0/HW18-Blockchain/README.md

 # HW18-Blockchain

+## Deploying nodes and configuring them to make a transaction localy using [MyCrypto App](https://mycrypto.com)

 Download the relvant version of [geth]( https://geth.ethereum.org/downloads/)  make sure to ge tthe one with **Tools**

 :star: **Make sure to save the "public address key" and "path of secret key file" of your new nodes** :star: